The House of Belonging

 But you have to be safe.

 “Vincent saved me.
 I was taking the treasure hunter to the Abyss.
-We both deserved hell, that bastard and I. I was going to …” It sounded so pathetic, so desperate.
+We both deserved a one-way ticket into the Pit.
+I was going to …” It sounded so pathetic, so desperate.
 “I would have paid with my life for what I did to Mouse.
 I still would.”

 She nodded, and there was kindness there, in her expression, in her whole being.
 The same mercy Mouse granted, and Vincent.
 The same grace that had made him crazy, uncomfortable, unworthy.